After you read this fact sheet, please call the Hotline (877-447-4487) to talk over your options with a counselor.

 - Separation from the military is the only solution to the problem.

-Applying for a hardship or dependency separation can result in either discharge or transfer to the inactive reserves.
+Applying for a hardship or dependency separation can result in either discharge or transfer to the inactive (non-drilling) reserves.
+Characterization of service will normally be Honorable or, when the service record has issues, General (under Honorable Conditions).
 Servicemembers may also apply to be reassigned closer to home for hardships of shorter length.
-Characterization of service will be Honorable or General (under Honorable Conditions).
+This is called a compassionate reassignment.

 Hardship and dependency conditions are based on the financial, emotional, and physical needs of a your immediate family.
 However, families of servicemembers often experience some financial hardship or psychological strain because of the disruptions of family life associated with normal military duty.
 To be granted discharge, you must be experiencing conditions that are worse than what is normal for military service.
 In the words of the military, grounds for hardship or dependency discharge do “not necessarily exist solely because of altered present or expected income, family separation, or other inconveniences normally incident to Military Service.”
 For example, you are not eligible for a discharge simply because you could be making more money as a civilian.